Ricston/mule-google-dfp-connector/demo/company-service-demo/README.md

 INTRODUCTION
 ------------

-This demo shows how you can use the create-company, get-agency-by-name and update-company operations to create/update a Company in Google DFP.
+This demo shows how you can use some operations to create/update a Company and a Contact in Google DFP.

 HOW TO RUN DEMO
 ---------------